MetroCS/redistricting/RedistrictingProgram.md

-# Redistricting a Region
-Description - Redistricting a Geographic Region
+# Redistricting a Geographic Region

 Objective: A computer program designed to split a given geographic region into election districts.